OleMussmann/Nix-Package-Search/README.md

 - direct hits, packages that _start with the search string_
 - indirect hits, packages that _contain the search string_

 ... in configurable individual colors, optionally separated by a newline.
-Have a look, this query took less than 0.1s:
+Have a look:

 ![Color output of nps neovim](https://i.imgur.com/XpSo8qW.png "nps neovim")